 We’d made our way to Phuket as part of an island-hopping jaunt, after taking the ferry from Phi Phi and a few weeks spent snorkelling and sailing our way around the Andaman Sea, from Koh Lipe to Koh Lanta, and Koh Lanta to Phi Phi.
 Phuket wasn’t top of our Thailand itinerary since its reputation preceded it: one of the original locations for island-hungry travellers that has, over the last decade, become a bit of a party mecca.

-So, it was with a sigh of relief that we found our way to the best luxury hotel in Phuket, Como Point Yamu.
+So, it was with a sigh of relief that we found our way to the best luxury hotel in Phuket, Como Point Yamu, in our opinon one of the best hidden gems in Thailand!
 Located far away from the madding crowds of Patong and Kata, this incredible resort is perched at the tip of Cape Yamu, an outcropping overlooking the Andaman Sea and featuring the soaring limestone karsts of Phang Nga Bay.

 Arrival – awed by the interior design

 Winding your way up the streets of Cape Yamu, you’ll feel transported into an almost otherworldly place.
 Punctuated by birdsong, it’s a far cry from the crazy streets of Phuket as you pull up to the stately welcome area of the property.

 Envisioned by prominent Italian designer, Paola Navone, Como is all about epic large spaces and dramatic design, starting from the reception area.
 Welcomed with a traditional local garland and some of the most accomplished staff contingents we’ve ever experienced, you’ll want to whip out your camera to already take photographs of the interiors.